jaredthirsk/cubase-expression-maps/README.md

  - SY Synchron - recorded for Synchron player
  - SYd Synchronized - recorded for Vienna Instruments and converted for Synchron player
  - SYE - Synchron Elite Strings
- - SYE - Synchron Strings Pro
+ - SYP - Synchron Strings Pro
  - VI - Vienna Instruments

 ## How to design these?